roadmapsh/deprecated-version/content/guides/forward&reverse_proxy.md

 Internet has connected people across the world using social media and audio/video calling features along with providing an overabundance of knowledge and tools.
 All this comes with an inherent danger of security and privacy breaches.
-In this guide we will talk about **proxies** which plays a vital role in mitigating these risks.
+In this guide we will talk about **proxies** which play a vital role in mitigating these risks.
 We will cover the following topics in this guide:

 * **Proxy Server**
 * **Forward Proxy**